pointwise/ShapeWizard/README.md

 Origin: The coordinates of the origin of the sweep

 Plane: You can specify the plane in which the sweep surface lies.

+## Script Files

+- ShapeWizard.glf is the main script, the one you execute from Pointwise.
+- sw_Box.glf consists of the functions used for Box shapes
+- sw_Cone.glf consists of the functions used for Cone shapes
+- sw_Sphere.glf consists of the functions used for Sphere shapes
+- sw_Sweep.glf consists of the functions used for Sweep shapes

 ## Disclaimer